denisecase/44-563-webapps-syllabus/README.md

 * From Windows File Explorer, open index.html in Chrome to view.
 * Using Visual Studio Code, open the folder to edit.
 * Open GitHub repository, under Settings / GitHub Pages, set Source to master branch and click Save.
+* Go to your Google Analytics dashboard.
+Add a new property for your GitHub Page, generate your tracking id, and replace the analytics code with yours.